Hit enter to search or ESC to close

 12. Irish Film and Television Academy: A series of online webinars, panel events, and masterclasses designed to share the experience and practical techniques of top Irish industry experts.

-13. Cluster Fox Films: An initiative to work with community groups in disadvantaged areas to teach filmmaking skills through making five short films.
+13. Cluster Fox: An initiative to work with community groups in disadvantaged areas to teach filmmaking skills through making five short films.

 14. Bodecii Films: A structured scripting programme for screen writers in Wexford.